 - From the Instructor:

 - I want to welcome you to MSD 107, Organizations and People.
 This class introduces you to the study of organizational effectiveness through its employees.
 We will look into how the personality, skills, and attitude of the employee can impact employee productivity.
 In terms of individual productivity, we also examine the effects of the team and the the way an organization is structured.
-This class will have as its foundation a text, Organizational Behavior, 2e, by McShane and Von Glinow (ISBN 9780078029516), and my class notes.
-The chapter readings are posted in the weekly 'To Do' instructions located on the Content Page.
+This class will have as its foundation a text, Organizational Behavior, 3e, by McShane and Von Glinow (ISBN 9780077720605), and my class notes.
+The chapter readings, class discussions, and quizzes each week are posted in the Weekly Lessons 'To Do' instructions located on the Content Page.
 Each week we will engage in discussions based on the subject matter for that week.
-I will introduce the discussion topics each Monday and you will repond with your ideas on this topic by the end of the week, Sunday night.
+I will introduce the discussion topics each Monday and you will respond with your ideas on this topic by the end of the week, Sunday night.
 For the first week only, you must post you discussion by Friday evening.
 Beginning the second week, you will submit a written assignment each week.
-These can be accessed by clicking on the Dropbox and opening the assignment for the week.
+These can be accessed in the 'To Do' list or by clicking on the Dropbox and opening the assignment for the week.
 There will be 3 essay quizzes due throughout the term to determine your understanding of the concepts and vocabulary.
-This summer term will be finished in 9 weeks.
+There will be no on-sight meetings for this class.
 That's about it for now, I'm looking forward to helping you in your quest to better understand your employees!

 - Web Technical Requirements: